Tools and Materials

 The Benefits of an Artificial Grass Install

-Artificial turf grass, also known as astro turf or astro turf rug, is an economical, low-maintenance option for homeowners.
+Artificial turf grass is an economical, low-maintenance option for homeowners.
 It’s also a great alternative to regular grass in communities with water restrictions.
 Here are some additional benefits of synthetic grass:

 - It prevents you from having to worry about muddy puddles.

-- It’s cost effective, saving you money on the materials and labor usually spent on lawns.
+- It’s cost effective, saving you money on the materials and labor you’d usually spend on maintaining a lawn.

-- It reduces the air pollution from lawn mowers.
+- It doesn’t cause air pollution, unlike gas-powered lawn mowers.

-- Artificial grass carpets are low maintenance, leaving you more time to do the things you’d rather be doing besides caring for your lawn.
+- It’s low maintenance, leaving you more time to do the things you’d rather be doing besides caring for your lawn.

 Popular Uses for Artificial Turf Grass